 As an outcome of this visit, we expect to strengthen our research collaboration networks with TU/e and in the future with RWTH Aachen University, mainly on combining semantic knowledge and distributed computing and analytics.

-We are very pleased to announce that our group got 6 papers accepted for presentation at ISWC 2017, which will be held on 21-24 October in Vienna, Austria.
+We are very pleased to announce that our group got a paper accepted for presentation at IEEE BigData 2017, which will be held on December 11th-14th, 2017, Boston, MA, United States.

 The International Semantic Web Conference (ISWC) is the premier international forum where Semantic Web / Linked Data researchers, practitioners, and industry specialists come together to discuss, advance, and shape the future of semantic technologies on the web, within enterprises and in the context of the public institution.

 We are very pleased to announce that we got 6 papers accepted at ISWC 2017 for presentation at the main conference.
 Additionally, we also had 6 Posters/Demo papers accepted.

 Furthermore, we are happy to win the SWSA Ten-Year Best Paper Award, which recognizes the highest impact papers from the 6th International Semantic Web Conference in Busan, Korea in 2007.

 Sören Auer, Christian Bizer, Georgi Kobilarov, Jens Lehmann, Richard Cyganiak, Zachary G. Ives.
 DBpedia: A Nucleus for a Web of Open Data

 In addition to this award, we are very happy to announce that we won the Best Demo Award for the SANSA Notebooks: